KJCracks/Clutch/README.md

 ------------
 *Clutch* is a high-speed iOS decryption tool.
 Clutch supports the iPhone, iPod Touch, and iPad as well as all iOS version, architecture types, and most binaries. **Clutch is meant only for educational purposes and security research.**

+Clutch requires a jailbroken iOS device with version 8.0 or greater.

 Usage
 ------------